-As anyone who’s been convicted of a crime will attest, a criminal record will have a significant impact on your life that extends well beyond incarceration and paying a fine.
+As anyone who’s been charged with a crime will attest, a criminal record can have a significant impact on your life that extends well beyond incarceration and paying a fine.

 Getting a job becomes harder.
 Applying for housing in good neighborhoods can seem impossible.
 Even securing a loan or going back to school is increasingly difficult.

 While securing an expunction is always preferable to merely sealing a case, not every case will qualify.
 In most situations your case must have been dismissed in some way to qualify for expunction, and you must not have received any supervised probation.
 Examples of common expunction-eligible cases would be an acquittal at trial, a dismissal of charges, or completion of a non-supervised Court Diversion program.